larcangeli/Quantum-computing-k-coloring-problem-with-a-less-than-oracle/README.md

-# Quantum Computing: k-Coloring Problem with a Less-Than Oracle
+# Quantum Computing: k-Coloring Problem with Less-than and Greater-than Oracle

 ## Overview